codefellows-portland-javascript-401d2/http-hello-goodbye-world/LAB-Part2.md

 	* Query parameters
 	* Http Verb

+* Add an invalid response that yields a `400` status code.

 * Your response also needs to include some information based on the original request (e.g. show the actual requested url)

 * You are free to use other response messages and variations as long as they are distinguishable.